NVIDIA-Omniverse/kit-extension-template-cpp/README.md

 ## Getting Started

-1. Clone this repo to your local machine.
+1. Clone the [GitHub repo](https://github.com/NVIDIA-Omniverse/kit-extension-template-cpp) to your local machine.
 2. Open a command prompt and navigate to the root of your cloned repo.
 3. Run `build.bat` to bootstrap your dev environment and build the example extensions.
 4. Run `_build\windows-x86_64\release\omni.app.example.extension_browser.bat` to open an example kit application.